Cogru/collaboration-server-protocol/README.md

 }
 ```

-- `username` is the unique identifier being used in the session.
+- `message` you want to say to other users in the room.

 <details>
 <summary>Example response</summary>